 Heart attack and stroke share many similar risk factors such as elevated blood pressure, smoking, elevated cholesterol, diabetes, obesity, and physical inactivity (Figure 4).
-A family history of heart disease co-existing with diabetes can contribute to even greater risk.16 According to the WHO, tobacco use worldwide will contribute to the single greatest cause of death and disability with a projected 7 million deaths yearly by 2030.17 The chance of having a heart attack is doubled from smoking as few as one-to-four cigarettes daily.18 Obesity is another risk factor for several chronic conditions.
+A family history of heart disease co-existing with diabetes can contribute to even greater risk.16 According to the WHO, tobacco use worldwide will contribute to the single greatest cause of death and disability with a projected 7 million deaths yearly by 2030.17 Smoking the equivalent of one cigarette per day carries a risk of developing coronary heart disease and stroke much greater than expected, that is, around half that for people who smoke 20 per day.18 Smoking e-cigarettes daily doubles risk of heart attacks, and when combined with daily cigarette use, heart attack risk rises five-fold.19 Obesity is another risk factor for several chronic conditions.
 Older women are heavier now than they were a decade ago.
 Approximately 62% of American women 20 years of age and older are reported overweight and 33% of the women are identified as extremely overweight.

 When lifestyle changes are inadequate, medications are often used to reduce risk, such as:

-Medications such as anti-hypertensives are frequently used to lower blood pressure.
+Medications such as anti-hypertensives are frequently used to lower blood pressure.24

 In addition to these preventive and pharmaceutical approaches, new scientific breakthroughs are on the horizon.
 For example, research is being conducted on stem cell applications that actually repair the damaged heart muscle and improve cardiac function.
-According to the National Institute of Health, stem cells can create new blood vessels to supply the necessary oxygen to the heart.24,25 These medical advances may lead to significant reductions in cardiovascular disease for future generations.
+According to the National Institute of Health, stem cells can create new blood vessels to supply the necessary oxygen to the heart.26,27 Researchers in a 2020 study found that human cardiopoietic cells focus on damaged proteins to reverse complex changes caused by a heart attack.27 Cardiopoietic cells are derived from adult stem cell sources of bone marrow.
+These medical advances may lead to significant reductions in cardiovascular disease for future generations.